-The increased attention to carbon footprint and adoption of sustainability commitments have led to massive increases in demand for renewables among commercial, industrial and institutional customers.
-Innovations in the structuring of renewable energy power purchase agreements have drastically increased the accessibility of renewable energy projects to large energy users.
-The main advancement in large scale renewable energy procurement has been the creation of new and creative structures known as Power Purchase Agreements (PPAs), that allow for renewable energy purchases from large, off-site projects.
-This article will focus on the most common types of PPA, the Virtual Power Purchase Agreement and the Direct Power Purchase Agreement, including the Retail Power Purchase Agreement, and the Green Tariff Power Purchase Agreement, identifying their differences and factors to consider when evaluating each.
+The increased attention to carbon footprints and the adoption of sustainability commitments have led to major increases in demand for renewables among commercial, industrial, and institutional customers.
+Innovations in the structuring of renewable energy power purchase agreements have drastically increased the accessibility of renewable energy projects to corporate energy buyers.
+The main advancement in corporate renewable energy procurement has been the creation of new and creative structures known as Power Purchase Agreements (PPAs), that allow for renewable energy purchases from large, off-site projects.
+This article focuses on describing the most common types of power purchase agreements —the Virtual PPA (Synthetic PPA), the Retail PPA, and the Utility Sleeved PPA.

-What is a Virtual Power Purchase Agreement (VPPA)?
+What is a Virtual PPA (Synthetic PPA)?

-What is a Direct Power Purchase Agreement?
+What is a Retail/Direct/Sleeved Power Purchase Agreement?

 Which PPA is Right For Your Renewable Energy Goals?